-- Navigate text and correct typing mistakes. - Understand what characters are and what the cursor/Insertion Point is. - Switch between Character, Word and Line modes. - Adjust the Speaking Rate and Volume of VoiceOver. - Explain the difference between Standard and Touch Typing modes. - Create , edit and save notes. - Select text for cutting, copying, pasting and deleting.
+- Navigate text and correct typing mistakes. - Understand what characters are and what the Insertion Point is. - Switch between Character, Word and Line modes. - Explain the difference between Standard and Touch Typing modes. - Create , edit and save notes. - Select text for cutting, copying, pasting and deleting.